 Purchasing the Right Adapter

-To choose the correct travel adapter for Spain, you’ll need to consider several factors, including the compatibility with Spain’s Type F plug, the voltage requirements of your devices, and the adapter’s additional features.
+To choose the correct travel adapter for Spain, you’ll need to consider several factors, including compatibility with Spain’s Type F plug, the voltage requirements of your devices, and the adapter’s additional features.
 Here are some tips to help you make an informed decision:

 Compatibility